stefan-lafon/ml-compiler-mechanics/notebooks/01_fusion/README.md

-# 01_fusion.ipynb: JAX Operator Fusion & Bandwidth Analysis
+# Operator Fusion & Bandwidth Analysis

 This lab demonstrates how XLA’s "Operator Fusion" solves this bottleneck by merging multiple steps into a single kernel, saving those expensive trips to memory.